Gostosa Home Page: History

 Gostosa Home Page was created in February 1996 by Rodrigo Coutinho Marques, a member of the Pires Ferreira family.
 The original website fell, but it was recreated in a new domain on 23 December 1997.

-Gostosa Home Page was already reported several times to the Sector of Investigation for High Technology Crimes (SICAT) of the Civil Police of São Paulo due copyright infringement, but in April 2000 the website entered on evidence after publishing a fake nude from Sandy, that was only 17 at a time.
-VIP just elected her as one of the sexiest women of Brazil, but she hefused to pose for the magazine.
+Gostosa Home Page was already reported several times to the Sector of Investigation for High Technology Crimes (SICAT) of the Civil Police of São Paulo due to copyright infringement, but in April 2000 the website entered on evidence after publishing a fake nude from Sandy, that was only 17 at a time.
+VIP had just elected her as one of the sexiest women of Brazil, but she hefused to pose for the magazine.

 The case was investigated by Mauro Marcelo, chief of SICAT.
-On 28 April, Coutinho was identified and an investigation was opened for difamation and infringement of the Statute of the Child and Adolescent.
+On 28 April, Coutinho was identified and an investigation was opened for defamation and infringement of the Statute of the Child and Adolescent.
 Editora Abril also announced they would sue Coutinho for copyright infringement.
 His father affirmed that Gostosa Home Page was hacked, and Coutinho was not responsible for the image.
 The website was deactivated, but a clone was created by Coutinho fans on an American domain.
 The new website was quickly taken down.